richardsplit/az-sqldb-assistant-rd/README.md

 2. **Schema Retrieval**:

-   Before generating a query, the system retrieves the schema of the table from SQLite to understand its structure.
+   Before generating a query, the system retrieves the schema of the table from SQL Server DB to understand its structure.

 3. **GPT-4 Model**: